grand-mother/radiomorphing/README.md

 These people made that tool amazing:
 W. Carvalho, K. de Vries, O. Martineau, C. Medina, V. Niess, M. Tueros, A. Zilles

-Details of the methods can be found in <RM_PUBLICATION>
+Details of the methods can be found in <RM_PUBLICATION> comming soon

-===== This version is the very first draft and more like a list of notes ====
+===== This version is a draft ====

 ===== beta users should already find all needed informations to run RM ====

 ## Description/Introduction

-Preliminary example of a radiomorphing Python package.
+This is a preliminary version of the radio morphing Python package.

 This python package allows you to calculates the radio signal of an air shower with desired shower parameters which will be detected by an radio array within a fraction of the time common air-simulation tools will need.

-The parametrisation was developed for
+The parametrisation was developed for the GRAND sensitivity study, to detect the hot-spots on the world where the trigger-rate for horizontal neutrino-induced air showers is enhanced.

 ## Installation